anandhusg/Vue_anandu_s_gopi/README.md

 # Vue_anandu_s_gopi
 project for digantare

-# for installing the project
+# To install the project

  npm install

-# for run the project
+# To run the project

  npm run dev